-TSS is authorized to provide compensatory time as compensation for overtime work.
-Any hours inexcess of 40 hours in a workweek for non-exempt employees must be approved by the Division Director.
-Paid leave-such as holiday, sick, or annual leave-does not count toward hours worked for purposes of overtime.
-Compensatory hours accrued in-excess of 240 hours will be paid as overtime.
+TSS is authorized to provide compensatory time at a rate of time and a half as compensation for overtime work.
+Any hours worked over 40 hours in a workweek for non-exempt employees must have prior approval by the Division Director.
+Paid leave-such as holiday, sick, or annual leave-does not count toward hours worked for overtime purposes.
+TSS employees will be paid quarterly for all unused compensatory time accrued during the preceding quarter.
+Any accrued compensatory hours that exceed 240 hours will be paid as overtime on the next regular pay cycle.
+An employee may request to use the accrued compensatory time before the quarterly payout.
+All accrued compensatory time will be paid out when an employee separates employment with TSS.
 Employees exempt under the Fair Labor Standards Act (FLSA) are not eligible for overtime.

-For more information, refer to the Overtime and Compensatory Time Policy.
+Refer to the TSS OPM Overtime and Compensatory Time Policy for more information.